Drug-Impaired Driving Enforcement Training (DIDET)

 - Awards will be provided in the form of a mutually approved contract between NSA and your sheriff’s office / law enforcement agency.

 - The funding will be provided for delivery of training services with all allowable expenses to be reimbursed.
+Please see a copy of the NSA Budget Worksheet that should be completed and uploaded in the application form.

 - Reimbursements will be provided monthly.